 Sankho Chowdhury was one of the formative influences in the changing horizon of modern Indian sculpture.

-Under the tutelage of Ramkinkar Baij, at Kala Bhavan Santiniketan, Chowdhury’s experiment with material and process paved an unending scope of introducing unconventional mediums in to the field, which from nineteenth century onwards, was dominated by western classical modelling methods.
+Under the tutelage of Ramkinkar Baij, at Kala Bhavan Santiniketan, Chowdhury’s experiment with material and process paved an unending scope of introducing unconventional mediums into the field, which from the nineteenth century onwards, was dominated by Western classical modeling methods.

-He rigorously experimented with cement, wood, metal, plaster, stucco, welding, aluminium sheets etc., indicating the turn of time and industry, remarkably expanding the material orientation of modern Indian sculpture.
+He rigorously experimented with cement, wood, metal, plaster, stucco, welding, aluminum sheets, etc., indicating the turn of time and industry, remarkably expanding the material orientation of modern Indian sculpture.
 Chowdhury was born on 1916, in the Santhal Pargana of Bihar.
 His engagement with tribal forms and material culture was predominant in his works.
-He completed his diploma in sculpture in 1945 and then traveled to Nepal with Ramkinkar Baij to assist him to build a war memorial.
+He completed his diploma in sculpture in 1945 and then traveled to Nepal with Ramkinkar Baij to assist him in building a war memorial.
 In 1949, he traveled the length and breadth of Europe and exposed himself to various schools of art.
 But he didn’t allow his practice to be influenced by a distinct style.
-His simplified forms, his bold contouring and his projection of dimensionality is still regarded as unique and exemplary.
+His simplified forms, his bold contouring, and his projection of dimensionality are still regarded as unique and exemplary.

-The Indira Gandhi Rastriya Manav Sangrahalaya also called the Museum of Man is built from a generous contribution of anthropological objects from the artist.
-His sculptures were fiercely exhibited across the country and abroad and his art was highly valued by art patrons with significant commission projects for All India Radio; Bronze Statue of Mahatma Gandhi, now in Rio de Janeiro; Stainless Steel Rotating Sculpture for Jyoti Ltd Baroda; Brass Sculpture for World Bank, commissioned by Govt. of India; Bronze Sculpture of Mahatma Gandhi for Copenhagen; Marble Sculpture for UNICEF, New; Marble Sculpture for Habitat, Nairobi.
-The Government of India honoured Sankho Chowdhury with Padmashri in 1971.
+The Indira Gandhi Rashtriya Manav Sangrahalaya also called the Museum of Man was built from a generous contribution of anthropological objects from the artist.
+His sculptures were fiercely exhibited across the country and abroad and his art was highly valued by art patrons with significant commission projects for All India Radio; the Bronze Statue of Mahatma Gandhi, now in Rio de Janeiro; Stainless Steel Rotating Sculpture for Jyoti Ltd Baroda; Brass Sculpture for World Bank, commissioned by Govt. of India; Bronze Sculpture of Mahatma Gandhi for Copenhagen; Marble Sculpture for UNICEF, New; Marble Sculpture for Habitat, Nairobi.
+The Government of India honored Sankho Chowdhury with Padmashri in 1971.

 References: